kimze80/switch-frontend/README.md

 # trio-frontend

+Go in terminal

+### `cd web`

 In the project directory, you can run:

-### `cd web`

 ### `npm start`